Make yourself a flattering, comfortable top with this easy and quick batwing top tutorial! All it takes is a nice scarf and a couple of stitches.

 And this was a challenging project for me, not because of the stitching but the fabric.
 It was way too lightweight for my skills and it posed a few issues, so instead of spending 20-30 minutes to sew up this batwing top, I spent about an hour.
 Not bad though!

-I was lucky as the scarf I found was sewn into a tube and on one end it had a nice seam that I thought it would be great to use as the neck line.
+When making this batwing top tutorial, I was pretty lucky though.
+The scarf I found was sewn into a tube and on one end it had a nice seam that I thought it would be great to use as the neck line.
 Instead of adding binding, I only had to remove the stitches for the neck line and then sew up around the hole, using the original stitch.
-I also kept the original seam around the sleeves (I wanted to modify the scarf into an oval shape at the bottom, making the sleeve looking more polished but then I realized it’s going to be so hard to sew the seam on this kind of fabric).
+I also kept the original seam around the sleeves on my diy batwing top.
+I wanted to modify the scarf into a round shape at the bottom, making the sleeve looking more polished but then I realized it’s going to be so hard to sew the seam on this kind of fabric.

-If you don’t have a scarf, you can make this top from any lightweight fabric, woven or knit.
-It’s nice out of a sheer if you’re more experienced, and it fits loose enough that you can layer a tank underneath.
-You can always make your own binding or bias tape for the head hole and the hem.
+If you don’t have a scarf, you can make this batwing sleeve top pattern from any lightweight fabric, woven or knit.
+It’s nice out of a sheer if you’re more experienced, and it fits loose enough that you can layer a top tank underneath.
+You can always make your own binding or bias tape for the neckline.
 If you can’t find a tube scarf and use other fabric here are my measurements: my scarf measures now 39″ in width by 43″ in height (100 cm x 110 cm), for the whole fabric, unfolded.
 If you want the top longer, add a few inches to the height.